DataDog/documentation/content/en/marketplace/marketplace.md

 ### Resources

-In addition to this documentation, you can learn more about developing Datadog integrations by taking the following steps :
+In addition to this documentation, you can learn more about developing Datadog integrations by taking the following steps:

 * Attend our on-demand [“Introduction to Datadog Integrations”](https://learn.datadoghq.com/course/view.php?id=38) course on the [Datadog Learning Center](https://learn.datadoghq.com/).
 * Review our example pull-request in the [Marketplace repository](https://github.com/DataDog/marketplace) with annotations and best practices (this link is only available to Technology Partners that have have completed the Marketplace Listing Agreement in the Datadog Partner Portal)